stefanboere/nc-bookmark-sync/README.md

 ```

-See for the configuration options in `modules/nc-bookmark-sync.nix`.
+See for the configuration options the file `modules/nc-bookmark-sync.nix`.